linkwavetech/PiloT/scripts_python_checkIp/README.md

 ## Purpose
 Automates IP link availablity - reboots the PiloT if the IP link fails.
-By testing wwan0 network connection provided by the Pilot board using ICMP ping
+By testing wwan0 network connection provided by the PiloT board using ICMP ping
 Restarts the wwan0 network connection on ping failure
 The current version is experimental - seems to work but is very basic - maybe view this
 as a starting point to develop a better solution